Stanislav Fišer: Film and television roles, selection

-Dubbing
+Voice acting

-One of the most sought-after Czech dubbing actors, he has lent his voice to Pierre Brice, who played Winnetou in the German 1960's western series, and Peter Sellers as Inspector Clouseau in the Pink Panther film series.
-He is also known for dubbing Paul Villagio in the comedies about the accountant Fantozzi, as well as the Asterix character in the French comix series.
+One of the most sought-after Czech voice actors, he has lent his voice to Pierre Brice, who played Winnetou in the German 1960's western series, and Peter Sellers as Inspector Clouseau in the Pink Panther film series.
+He is also known for voice acting Paul Villagio in the comedies about the accountant Fantozzi, as well as the Asterix character in the French comix series.